HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 ### About Me

 ![Me at Watkins Glen](https://raw.githubusercontent.com/HarlemSquirrel/kevin_mccormack/master/assets/images/me_watkins_glen.jpg){: .resume-pic }
 Since 2016 I have built, deployed, and maintained full stack web applications on Heroku and Jenkins.
 I document my work in detail using Git and am familiar with both GitHub and Bitbucket.
 I believe that every application should have a comprehensive test suite.
-Continous integration with automated testing and deployments are key in maximizing productivity while minimizing downtime.
+Continuous integration with automated testing and deployments are key in maximizing productivity while minimizing downtime.

 I am proficient in server side tools including Ruby on Rails and shell scripting.
 On the client side I am proficient in HTML, CSS (including SCSS), and JavaScript (including jQuery).